What is a Pharmacologist?

 Epidemiologists study the cause and evolution of disease outbreaks and related public health concepts to understand how to slow or stop their spread; epidemiologists' work is also used to minimize the chances of such an outbreak happening again.
 Epidemiologists have earned at least a master's degree or Ph.D. in the field; some also have a medical degree.
-Epidemiologists can look forward to a positive job growth of 6% from 2014 to 2024, per the BLS.
-This occupation paid a median salary of $69,450 in 2015, reported the BLS.
+Epidemiologists can expect job growth of 5% from 2018 to 2028, per the BLS.
+This occupation paid a median salary of $69,660 in 2018, according to the BLS.

 A biochemist applies the knowledge and lab skills gained through extensive education and training, including a Ph.D. program in biochemistry, to the study of living organisms.
 Biochemists focus on how and why cells behave the way they do; they may study the building blocks of cells, how different drugs affect cells, and related ideas.
-The BLS reports that jobs for biochemists and biophysicists are expected to increase by 8% from 2014 to 2024, and that those in these fields earned a median pay of $82,150 in 2015.
+The BLS reports that jobs for biochemists and biophysicists are expected to increase by 6% from 2018 to 2028 and that those in these fields earned a median salary of $93,280 in 2018.